-Building on our eight years of supporting aspiring new teachers through our Empire Fellows program, we’ve expanded our commitment with two career options that lead to full-time teaching roles and New York State certification.
+Building on our years of experience supporting aspiring teachers, we've expanded our commitment with two career options that lead to full-time teaching roles and New York State certification.

 - You’ll work with KIPP’s highest performing K-12 mentor teachers who consistently observe and provide actionable feedback to develop your teaching practice and nurture a growth mindset.

 - You’ll participate in a summer new teacher development institute, attend weekly trainings on content and pedagogy, and deliberately practice critical teaching skills to prepare for a gradual on-ramp into more teaching responsibilities throughout the year.

 - You’ll reflect and engage in school and regional workshops on race and equity in your work as a teacher and member of our school communities.